POD-ROMs for incompressible flows including snapshots of the temporal derivative of the full order solution: Preliminaries and notations

 For this method the following bound holds, see \cite{NS_grad_div},

-where the constant $C(\bu,p,l+1)$ does not explicitly depend on inverse powers of $\nu$.
+where the constant $C(\bu,p,l+1)$ does not explicitly depend on inverse powers of $\nu$. {As detailed in \cite{NS_grad_div} $C(\bu,p,l+1)$ depends both on $\mu$ and $\mu^{-1}$.
+However, assuming as in \cite{NS_grad_div} the grad-div parameter is independent of the mesh size, we can omit the dependence of the constant on $\mu$}.
 Actually, only the first term on the left-hand side of \eqref{eq:cota_grad_div} is considered in \cite{NS_grad_div} but the estimate for the second term follows then from \eqref{stokespro_mod} and the inverse inequality \eqref{inv}.
 Numerical studies presented in \cite{GJN21} show that the estimate from \cite{NS_grad_div} is sharp.
 From the error analysis performed in \cite{NS_grad_div}, it can be seen that an optimal order for the error of the velocity gradient, in $L^2(0,T;L^2(\Omega)^d)$, is obtained with a constant that depends on $\nu^{-1}$, i.e., this estimate is not robust.

+{Finally we will use the standard notation $H^s(0,T;X)$ (see e.g. \cite[Section 5.9.2]{Evans}) for $X$ being a Banach space.}

+\begin{remark} \rm {We briefly comment on the computation of the time derivatives from the Galerkin equations.